This page provides links to a selection of communication and media related resources on the web.

 The Australian Children's Television Foundation develops and produces high quality television programs for children.

-Young Media Australia is a community based organisation that deals with issues concerning children and the media.
+Australian Council on Children and the Media is a community based organisation that deals with issues concerning children and the media.

 The Communications Law Centre is a public interest, research and education organisation specialising in media and communications law and policy.
 The site contains an extensive range of material and links relevant to the subject.